A Creative Approach to Building Culturally Competent Leaders

 ✓ Guide reflection and instill learning

-The extra work might feel excessive to sum, but it’s worth the investment.
+The extra work might feel excessive to some, but it’s worth the investment.
 Finding stretch experiences in a business environment is rare, and there is no better place for your employees to find one than by volunteering their real skills in a way that will help make the world better in the process.

 Mark is co-founder and CEO of MovingWorlds, a global platform that helps people volunteer their expertise with social impact organizations around the world, on their own or through corporate-sponsored programs.
 The MovingWorlds approach has been adopted by Microsoft, Siemens, and Kering Foundation, and lessons have been featured in Harvard Business Review, Fast Company, and Stanford Social Innovation Review.
 Mark is also an active contributor at Huffington Post Impact and serves as Adjunct Faculty in Corporate Responsibility at University of Washington Tacoma’s Center for Leadership and Social Responsibility.